MauiTime's Maui Calendar of Events | November 15th-21st, 2018

 KAPALUA SUNSET EXPERIENCE – Thu.
 Nov 15.
 Sit back, relax, and take in the sunset at Banyan Tree Restaurant while enjoying a three-course Sunset Menu, a glass of sparkling wine, and an amuse bouche. $65 + $25 optional wine pairing available.
 5:30pm.
 The Ritz-Carlton, Kapalua, (1 Ritz-Carlton Dr.); 808-665-7212; Ritzcarlton.com/kapalua

-VEGETARIAN SOCIETY OF HAWAII LECTURE: YOUR FOUNDATIONS FOR LIFELONG WELLNESS – Thu.
+VEGETARIAN SOCIETY OF HAWAI‘I LECTURE: YOUR FOUNDATIONS FOR LIFELONG WELLNESS – Thu.
 Nov 15.
 Join John Pierre and learn the four solid principles that provide everyone with a strong foundation for lasting, lifelong well-being.
 John will share practical life-enhancing modalities and easy-to-implement information that will get everyone on the path toward attaining and maintaining vibrant health.
 The presentation will include information about the benefits of wholesome, delicious plant-based foods, along with the importance of engaging and expanding our mind with cognitive fitness modalities to keep them sharp and clear.
-7:00pm.
-Down to Earth, (305 Dairy Road, Kahului); 808-877-2661; Downtoearth.org
+7pm.
+Down to Earth, (305 Dairy Rd., Kahului); 808-877-2661; Downtoearth.org

-MAUKA MAKAI FIRE UP THE FUN – Fri.
-Nov 16.
-Experience a new and interactive culinary event and join the restaurant chef for savory fun while learning about local island cuisine and special cooking techniques.
-Plus sample the chef’s favorite dishes.
-4:30-5:30pm. $25.
-4:30pm.
-The Westin Nanea Ocean Villas, (45 Kai Malina Pkwy., Kaanapali); 808-662-6300; Westinnanea.com

 THE GRAPE ESCAPE – Fri.
 Nov 16.
 Take a wine tour around the globe and taste five wines paired with cuisine inspired by the highlighted region.
 Advanced registration required.
-5:00pm.
-Luana Lounge at Fairmont Kea Lani, (4100 Wailea Alanui Dr., Wailea); 808-875-4100; Fairmont.com/kea-lani-maui/dining/luana
+5pm.
+Luana Lounge, (Fairmont Kea Lani, 4100 Wailea Alanui Dr.); 808-875-4100; Fairmont.com/kea-lani-maui/dining/luana

-BEATS AND EATS – Fri.
-Nov 16.
-Offering the sweetest vibes for a night of tasty bites, Maui beers, and music by local DJs.
-Bring your friends, mingle with new friends, sip craft brews and libations, all while enjoying culinary creations by Chef Jojo Vasquez.
-Go online for more information.
-6-10pm.
-6:00pm.
-Maui Brewing Company Kihei, (605 Lipoa Pkwy., Kihei); 808-213-3002; Mauibrewingco.com

-MAUKA MAKAI FRIDAY NIGHT PA‘INA – Fri.
-Nov 16.
-Enjoy live entertainment and an island-inspired buffet of Hawaiian favorites such as Teriyaki Beef and seasonal vegetables from the pulehu (grill) action station, Banana Steamed Fresh Catch, a signature Poke Bar and much more! $45 for adults, $22 for keiki (6-12 years) and keiki 5 and under eat for free!
-6-9pm. $22 – $45.
-6:00pm.
-The Westin Nanea Ocean Villas, (45 Kai Malina Pkwy., Kaanapali); 808-662-6300; Westinnanea.com

 ISLAND BRUNCH WITH LIVE MUSIC – Sat.
 Nov 17.Enjoy the North Shore with brunch items including the famous Banana Bread French Toast, Eggs Benedict Pacifica, and Mediterranean Scrambled Eggs.
 Local musicians Brian Mansano and Eddie Tanaka will entertain with traditional and contemporary Hawaiian music and Spanish guitar.
 10:30am-1pm.
 Island Fresh Cafe, (381 Baldwin Ave., Pa‘ia); 808-633-2770; Islandfreshcafe.com

-AN INTERACTIVE DINING EXPERIENCE – Sat.
-Nov 17.
-Dive into a multi-course menu of dishes inspired by chefs’ personal stories, told through Maui’s seasonal ingredients.
-A combination of high-quality ingredients paired with creative minds and innovative techniques results in a unique culinary experience.
-Guests are encouraged to get up out of their seats and come to the “Chef’s Table.”
-6:00pm.
-Maui Chef’s Table, (1670 Honoapiilani Hwy., Waikapu); 808-270-0333; Mauichefstable.com

 FLANAGAN AND GILLIOM DINNER SHOW – Sat.
 Nov 17.
-Locals and visitors will enjoy delicious dining with great Hawaiian music by multiple award winning artists Barry Flanagan of HAPA and Eric Gilliom.
+Locals and visitors will enjoy delicious dining with great Hawaiian music by multiple award-winning artists Barry Flanagan of HAPA and Eric Gilliom.
 Opening sets by Anthony Pfluke.
-Cost for dinner and show is $55, show only is $25.
+Dinner and show: $55; show only: $25.
 A $5 donation from each ticket will go to a different Maui charity each month.
 6:30pm.
-Nalu’s South Shore Grill, (1280 S Kihei Rd, Kihei); 808-891-8650.
+Nalu’s South Shore Grill, (1280 S Kihei Rd.); 808-891-8650.

-MAUKA MAKAI SUNDAY BRUNCH – Sun.
-Nov 18.
-Enjoy live entertainment accompanied by an indulgent buffet, serving irresistible dishes including; king crab legs, lemongrass poached shrimp, prime rib and a variety of fresh salads as well as mimosas and beermosas. $18 – $49.
-10:00am.
-The Westin Nanea Ocean Villas, (45 Kai Malina Pkwy., Kaanapali); 808-662-6300; Westinnanea.com

 DUKE’S SUNDAY BRUNCH – Sun.
 Nov 18.
-Spend a relaxing morning with beautiful views of the Pacific, yummy breakfast options, accompanied by live Hawaiian music by Garrett Probst.
+Spend a relaxing morning with beautiful views of the Pacific and yummy breakfast options, accompanied by live Hawaiian music by Garrett Probst.
 11am-1pm.
 Duke’s Beach House, (130 Kai Malina Pkwy., Lahaina); 808-662-2900; Dukesmaui.com

 SUNDAY NIGHT LAULAU – Sun.
 Nov 18.
-Enjoy Chef Tylun Pang’s healthy and modern take on a traditional Hawaiian dish, the special seafood laulau includes Maui fresh catch fish, shrimp, scallops, spinach, mushrooms and baby bok choy, all wrapped in ti leaf, steamed, and served with jasmine rice.
-5:00pm.
-Ko Restaurant at Fairmont Kea Lani, (4100 Wailea Alanui Dr., Wailea); 808-875-2210; Korestaurant.com
+Enjoy Chef Tylun Pang’s healthy and modern take on a traditional Hawaiian dish.
+The special seafood laulau includes Maui fresh-catch fish, shrimp, scallops, spinach, mushrooms, and baby bok choy, all wrapped in ti leaf, steamed, and served with jasmine rice.
+5pm.
+Ko Restaurant (Fairmont Kea Lani, 4100 Wailea Alanui Dr.); 808-875-2210; Korestaurant.com

 TIKI TUESDAY – Tue.
 Nov 20.
 Enjoy paper umbrellas, outlandish garnishes, and expertly layered cocktails, all inspired by the tropics while highlighting the classic style with tiki elixirs and exotica-era tunes.
 4pm.
 Luana Lounge, (Fairmont Kea Lani, 4100 Wailea Alanui Dr.); 808-875-4100; Fairmont.com/kea-lani-maui/dining/luana